naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 3. Access the dashboard under 'Revenue Tracker' in the admin menu

 ## Setup
 - No additional setup required.
-Start adding revenue data right away.
+Start tracking revenue immediately.

 ## Usage
-- Use the form in the dashboard to add new revenue entries
+- Enter revenue data using the form in the dashboard
-- View your revenue chart to see trends over time
+- View your revenue trends in the chart
 - Data is stored in WordPress options for easy access and backup

 ## Requirements
 - WordPress 5.0 or higher
-- JavaScript enabled in your browser
+- JavaScript enabled in admin

 ## Support
-For support, please open an issue on the plugin's GitHub repository.
+For support, please contact the plugin author.